Kim Kardashian Posts Naked Bathroom Photo, Trolled By Fans For Toilet Etiquette

 Kim Kardashian went totally nude in her latest bathroom selfie, but fans were quick to call out the reality star for her toilet etiquette.
-Even though the Keeping Up With The Kardashians star made her ample assets, carefully and effortlessly covered by her arms, the center of the naked bathroom photo, some of her eagle-eyed followers weren’t impressed by the blonde-haired beauty’s jaw-dropping body.
+Even though the Keeping Up with the Kardashians star made her half-naked body the center of the bathroom photo, some of her eagle-eyed followers weren’t impressed.

-But what could possibly distract Instagram fans from Kim Kardashian’s bare breasts?
+But what could possibly distract Instagram fans from Kim Kardashian?
 It may sound bizarre, but it was the toilet that stole all the attention.
 Particularly, it was the fact that the reality star forgot to close the toilet lid before taking the mirror selfie.

 Dozens of fans trolled the reality star for her toilet lid etiquette, and others pointed out that forgetting to close the toilet lid is an unhealthy habit.
 Other commenters defended the mother of three by saying that she was in a hurry and simply forgot to close the lid.